MohamedEmad34/Design-and-ASIC-Implementation-of-UART/README.md

 # 2. Floorplanning

-The synthesized design was imported into IC Compiler and a physical floorplan was created.
+The synthesized design was imported into IC Compiler, and a physical floorplan was created.

 The floorplanning stage includes: